Back to the home page

 4. Let the DVD check itself for errors: in the beginning, hit the space bar and choose "Check disc for defects" in the DVD boot menu.

-5. When no errors are found, boot your computer from the DVD again and choose "Try Ubuntu".
+5. When no errors are found, boot your computer from the DVD again and choose "Try Ubuntu (without installing)".

-6. Establish internet connection and start the installation by clicking the desktop icon of the installer.
+6. After the booting has completed, establish internet connection and start the installation by clicking the desktop icon of the installer.

 The installer will use the unallocated space automatically, without notification.
 Namely when you select the "alongside" option for the preservation of your existing Windows.
 Which is exactly what you want.